San Gimignano medieval towers rising above Tuscan countryside vineyards

 ⭐️ Explore More Destinations

-Looking for inspiration beyond Croatia?
+Looking for inspiration beyond Italy?
 Browse more destinations and food-focused guides from across the blog.

 Looking to escape the city for a day?
 These are the best day trips from Florence, from vineyard lunches and hill towns to coastal escapes and countryside experiences — all easy to do without changing hotels